NourheneLdh/Project/home.md

 **Result:**
 John the Ripper tested many passwords from the wordlist and eventually found the correct one.

 **Final Result: I successfully cracked BTarget's password, it was:** **`password1`**.
 This confirmed that the user account was vulnerable to AS-REP Roasting due to weak password practices and a misconfigured Kerberos policy.
-This step gave me **valid credentials** for a real domain user, which I then used in the following attack phases (like RPC and SMB enumeration).
+This step gave me **valid credentials** for a real domain user.

 ![Password Cracked](images/cracked-password.PNG)